Arthy000/gherkin-testcafe/README.md

 ### Special cases

 Some features couldn't be implemented in the exact same way they work for regular TestCafé.
-This is mostly due to the fact that our compiler handles the [fixture](https://testcafe.io/documentation/402775/reference/test-api/global/fixture) and [test](https://testcafe.io/documentation/402774/reference/test-api/global/test) objects.
+This is mostly due to the fact that our compiler handles the [fixture](https://testcafe.io/documentation/402775/reference/test-api/global/fixture) and [test](https://testcafe.io/documentation/402774/reference/test-api/global/test) objects internally.
 This means that `fixture` and `test` methods are not available outside of the gherkin compiler.

 #### Metadata